We aim to help pupils to:

 The library stock is continually updated to ensure that its range is both wide and of good quality, from books to web-based resources.
 Stock is selected to support the curriculum and pupils’ interests and requests; reviews in school library literature, periodicals and the media help inform these choices.

-In addition to class visits, various activities run throughout the year to promote the library aims – these include reading groups, author and poet visits, café sci meetings, shadowing the Carnegie prize for children’s literature and themed weeks involving extra activities.
+In addition to class visits, various activities run throughout the year to promote the library aims – these include reading groups, author and poet visits, junior café sci meetings, shadowing the Carnegie prize for children’s literature and themed weeks involving extra activities.

 The library is open between 8.00am and 5.30pm every weekday during term time.
 Pupil library assistants from different year groups support the smooth running of the library during the lunch break.